-- Sec.
+Sec.
 20-329cc.
-"Nonmaterial fact" defined.
-As used in sections 20- 329cc to 20-329ff, inclusive, a "nonmaterial fact concerning real property" means a fact, set of facts or circumstances surrounding real estate which includes, but is not limited to: (1) The fact that an occupant of real property is or has been infected with a disease on the list of reportable diseases, emergency illnesses and health conditions issued by the Commissioner of Public Health pursuant to section 19a 2a, as amended; or (2) the fact that the property was at any time suspected to have been the site of a nonmaterial fact death or felony. - Sec.
+"Nonmaterial fact concerning real property" defined.
+As used in sections 20-329cc to 20-329ff, inclusive, a "nonmaterial fact concerning real property" means a fact, set of facts or circumstance surrounding real estate which includes, but is not limited to: (1) The fact that an occupant of real property is or has been infected with a disease on the list of reportable diseases, emergency illnesses and health conditions issued by the Commissioner of Public Health pursuant to section 19a-2a; or (2) the fact that the property was at any time suspected to have been the site of a death or felony.

+Sec.
 20-329dd.
-Nonmaterial fact.
+Nonmaterial fact concerning real property.
 No disclosure required.
-No cause of action. (a) The existence of a nonmaterial fact concerning real property is not a material fact that must be disclosed in a real estate transaction. - (b) No cause of action shall arise against an owner of real estate, the owner's agent or any agent of the transferee for the failure to disclose a nonmaterial fact concerning real property to the transferee.
+No cause of action. (a) The existence of a nonmaterial fact concerning real property is not a material fact that must be disclosed in a real estate transaction.

+(b) No cause of action shall arise against an owner of real estate, the owner's agent or any agent of the transferee for the failure to disclose a nonmaterial fact concerning real property to the transferee.

 Sec.
 20-329ee.
-Purchaser or lessee written disclosure request.
+Purchaser or lessee may request written disclosure of property's status re homicide, other felony or suicide.
 Notwithstanding sections 20-329cc and 20-329dd, if a purchaser or lessee of real estate, who was in the process of making a bona fide offer, advises an owner of real estate or his or her agent, in writing, that knowledge that the property was at any time suspected to have been the site of a homicide, other felony or a suicide is important to the purchaser's decision to purchase or lease the property, the owner through his or her agent shall report any findings to the purchaser or lessee, in writing subject to and consistent with applicable laws of privacy.
 If the owner refuses to disclose such information, his or her agent shall so advise the purchaser or lessee in writing.